Starting out

 God of healing, strength and power

-Be with me now upon this hour
+Be with me now upon

 Sun, stone, summer and earth